mvolkmann/MyUnixEnv/notes/Go08-CommonTasks.md

 }

 // Albums describes a collection of albums.
-// This will also be used by json.Unmarshall. type Albums struct {
+// This will also be used by json.Unmarshal. type Albums struct {
   ResultCount int
   Results     []Album